B00ze64/FF-Menu-Icon-Plus-CSS/README.md

 Just extract the project into your *Profile/chrome* folder, so that you have *MipCss* and *MipImages* folders **inside** the *chrome* folder.
 Use the included *userChrome.css* and *userContent.css* as templates to modify your own.
 You are EXPECTED to edit the userChrome and userContent files to select WHICH theme you want to use.
 And as mentionned earlier, you are **strongly encouraged** to install the *bookmark_icons_colorized.css* file from Aris-t2's [CustomCSSforFx](https://github.com/Aris-t2/CustomCSSforFx).

+# Public Domain Images

+There are a FEW images in the PublicDomain folder that I downloaded off from generic icon sites which have no attribution.
+If you recognize your work, please open an issue so that proper credits can be given.

 # Themes Previews

 ### The Crystal Project